 |Comments on v28||New Features: for nmonchart version 28|

-1) Added PROCCOUNT (count of processes) as this was release via an AIXpert Blog about nmon External Data Collectors
+1) Added PROCCOUNT (count of processes) as this was released via an AIXpert Blog about nmon External Data Collectors

 2) Added MORE1 and MORE3 examples for people adding their own stats.

 3) Buttons for adapter typo fixed

 The buttons labels are upper and lowercase = look nicer

 Added the nmon Configuration button to pop-up a window with the AAA and BBB data